Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Thanks Badge](3.4 - thanks badge.png)

-What else will you need to do before you can deploy this process in the production?
+What else will you need to do before you can deploy this process in a production org?